complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTestingModified.md

 ![](attachments/ipconfig.png)

 Lets check that Juicy Shop is running by going to the address http://172.25.144.1/#/score-board.
 You will see a list of vulnerabilities sorted by difficulty.
+Actually finding a score-board page is one of the challenges of the application.
+Some challenges have tutorials that provide solutions, if you want to learn more about vulnerabilties and how to solve them in OWASP Juicy Shop, then the website https://pwning.owasp-juice.shop/ has great tutorials that explain in detail challenges present in the application.

 ![](attachments/juicy-shop.png)